 In their own words, Atomic Burger want to “take you back to that time as a child when burgers could be as big as your head, summers lasted forever and simple things made you smile.”
 This is probably why their restaurant diner is also decked out with superhero wallpaper (even in the loo), barbie dolls above the windows and action man figures hanging from the ceiling.

-Burger time is at Gloucester Road, so get there now!
+Burger time is at one of the coolest Gloucester Road restaurants, so get there now!

 189 Gloucester Rd